-This is a qualitative descriptive study using an ethnography approach that analyzed in depth, in detail and holistically of this problem research, which was conducted in 2018.
-Primary data was obtained through passive participatory observation and in-depth interviews to the selected informants who were understood the research problem using purposive and snowball sampling techniques.
-Secondary data was obtained through documentation studies on pattern of cultural heritage of traditional megalithic village of Bena as touristic and the perception of international and domestic tourist towards cultural heritage of traditional megalithic village of Bena as a touristic.
+This is a qualitative descriptive study using an ethnography approach, conducted in 2018 that analysed in depth, in detail and holistically the patterns of cultural heritage of the Bena traditional megalithic village and the perception of domestic and international tourists towards the cultural heritage of the Bena megalithic traditional village as a touristic consumption.
+Primary data was obtained through passive participatory observation and in-depth interviews to the selected informants who were understood the research problem involving indigenous people, domestic and international tourists by using purposive and snowball sampling techniques.
+Secondary data was obtained through documentation studies on pattern of cultural heritage of the megalithic traditional village of Bena as touristic and the perception of international and domestic tourist towards cultural heritage of the megalithic traditional village of Bena as a touristic consumption.